omidarmat/webDevNotes/NodeJS/nodejs-threory.md

 ```

 > **_Note_** | an HTTP method can accept more than one handler function.
 They just have to be separated from each other with a comma.

+> The `app.js` file is normally used only for declaring middlewares that should be applied to all the routes.
+Again, a global middleware should be placed before all the sub-applications - that is, middlewares that are actually routers to the sub-applications.

 ```js
 router.route("<route>").get(foodController.checkId, foodController.getFood);